kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 2. __Step 2: Dynamically Create the JS-powered Search Functionality__: We'll create it off-DOM first, then load it onto the pages next.

-3. __Step 3: Use JavaScript to Detect if CSS is Enabled__: This will be walked through in great detail.
+3. __Step 3: Use JavaScript to Detect if CSS is Enabled__: The page that returns the searches will not look pretty if CSS is disabled, but they will be returned nonetheless.
+The code for this will be walked through in great detail.

 <a name="assumptions-notes"></a>
 ## One Assumption...More Notes